This blog was published on 06/22/2023. Last updated 04/07/2025.

 Herpes

 Herpes is a sexually transmitted infection (STI) that can cause rashes around the groin and genital area.
-The rash will usually appear as red bumps or blisters in the affected area.
+The rash typically appears as red bumps or blisters in the affected area.
 These blisters may be painful and itchy.
 Eventually, these blisters will burst and become sores.

 A Herpes infection is more likely to spread when the outbreak occurs.
 Herpes Simplex Virus Type 1 (HSV 1) usually causes Oral Herpes, and Herpes Simplex Virus Type 2 (HSV 2) usually causes Genital Herpes.